Fringe Arts Festival: Winter Whimsy in Asheville

 Founded in Asheville in 2002, the festival has the unique mission of supporting small and emerging local acts.
 In fact, the lion's share of the event schedule features local actors, dancers, writers, directors and artists, but the festival also brings in top traveling acts, many of which originated at other Fringe events around the world.

-The Asheville Fringe Arts Festival takes place over four days in January, in several different locations around downtown.
+The Asheville Fringe Arts Festival takes place between January 26-29, 2017, in several different locations around downtown.
 Performances are typically paired up so that each show lasts approximately one hour, with plenty of time in between to grab a bite to eat and travel to the next venue.
 Festival organizers strongly suggest seeing more than one performance to discover the incredible variety of artists and work.

 After Asheville's summer and fall events wind down, it's time to look forward to the New Year's Fringe fun, so visit AshevilleFringe.org for more information as it develops.
 You will be able to experience the variety of Fringe by taking advantage of different ticketing options.
 Best of all, when the curtain closes, the after parties keep the fun going.